xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 xx max = 99

 Installation :
-push .ino file on the esp8266. configure fixe IP from the DHCP on your internet box for use it
+push .ino file on the esp8266. at the first start it will create a new wifi network ( dimmer ) pwd : dimmer and you can configure your network.

 copy script_device_dimmer_heater_control.lua and script_time_dimmer_heater_control.lua on domoticz ( domoticz/scripts/lua )